 United Way commissioned the ALICE report to fully understand and best respond to the needs of ALICE’s like Heather.
-The findings will be used to strengthen existing programs and to create new, sustainable initiatives, that will, in collaboration with United Way partner agencies and others, improve the lives of all ALICE individuals and families in Maryland.
+The findings of these reports, which we began issuing in 2017, are used to strengthen existing programs and to create new, sustainable initiatives, that will, in collaboration with United Way partner agencies and others, improve the lives of all ALICE individuals and families in Maryland.

-United Way of Central Maryland has long addressed the needs of ALICE through its Family Stability programming.
-There are currently 12 sites offering families wraparound services to help them get back on their feet.
-These Family Stability sites are strategically located in neighborhoods with high rates of evictions, and calls into United Way’s 2-1-1 helpline, which connects callers—many of them ALICE—with important health and human services resources.
+United Way has long addressed the needs of ALICE through its family stability programming.
+There are currently 14 sites offering families comprehensive services to help them get back on their feet.
+The sites are strategically located in neighborhoods with high rates of evictions, and calls into United Way’s 211 helpline, which connects callers—many of them ALICE—with important health and human services resources.

 In the coming months, we’ll be publishing more stories about the report and about ALICE families and individuals.
 Be sure to check the ALICE website for the latest, and to access the full report as well as a summary.